RocketDerp/April14_2025/PostMalala/Surkovian/Post_Postman_Post_Surkov.md

 &nbsp;

 Was Surkov simply the one in year 2011 out in front of the Before Hollywood Caves of Altamira mythology waves?
 The water wakes of Finnegans Wakes?

+Surkov is concerned with the world.

+Malala is concerned about the followers of Surkov and followers of the Taliban and the followers of Trump.
+"This is the problem for today.
+Is the hero of a given state or people what we need today, when the whole planet should be our field of concern?"